At GMass, we offer a handful of different SMTP options that serve different purposes.

 - We strongly encourage you to set up DKIM when you’re using one of our SMTP accounts.
 It can provide a deliverability boost and prevent your emails from being flagged for possible spoofing.
 Here are instructions for setting up DKIM with GMass.

-GMass doesn’t just have SMTP accounts at various third-party providers — we also have our own, internal SMTP server which we opened up to eligible subscribers in summer 2023.
+GMass doesn’t just have SMTP accounts at various third-party providers — we also have our own, internal SMTP servers.

 But unlike those accounts at other providers, we have more control of our in-house server… which is great for deliverability, authentication, and eliminating external variables that can go wrong.

-It’s the same application as you use for GMass’s other SMTP accounts but generally reserved for emailers with sparkling track records (opt-in list, great engagement on sends, strong reputation).
+It’s the same application as you use for GMass’s other SMTP accounts but generally reserved for emailers with good track records.

-Once you’re accepted, you’ll see the smtpgm server in your GMass dashboard.
+Once you’re accepted, you’ll see the GMass’s server in your dashboard.

 And you can use the server to send your campaigns by choosing it in the campaign settings box.